energyCUEE/solarmap-DL-2024/README.md

 ```
 ### Notebook demo for LightGBM

-Alternatively, you look at the notebook jupyter as the demo for LightGBM:
+Alternatively, you may look at the notebook jupyter as the demo for LightGBM:

 [LGBM_notebook.ipynb](LGBM_notebook.ipynb)